Addo Elephant National Park

 Activities in Addo

-There is a huge variety of activities from self-guided game drives, to guided night drive, safari by horse, bird watching, several hiking trails, whales, dolphins, seals, perhaps sharks and penguin watching in Algoa Bay, St Croix and Bird Island.
+There is a huge variety of activities from self-guided game drives, to guided night drive, safari by horse, bird watching, several hiking trails, whale watching, great white sharks, and penguin watching in Algoa Bay, St Croix, and Bird Island.
 Spectacular is the unpredictable sardine run between February to July.
-Booking sardine run and whale watching.